hessammehr/hessammehr.github.io/CV.md

 ## Grants and awards

 ### Digital Discovery Emerging Investigator <span>RSC Digital Discovery Journal | 2025</span>
-Nominated as an Digital Discovery Emerging Investigator: "an up-and-coming researcher making a significant contribution to accelerated science using machine learning, robotics, AI or quantum computing".
+Nominated as a Digital Discovery Emerging Investigator: "an up-and-coming researcher making a significant contribution to accelerated science using machine learning, robotics, AI or quantum computing".
 Invited to contribute to forthcoming themed collection.

 ### Early-Career Research Excellence Award (£10k) <span>University of Glasgow | 2024</span>